Military history of Canada: Post-Cold War

 In the 1990s, the CAF participated in multinational missions responding to international crises.
 The CAF also provided aid within Canada after natural disasters, deploying over 8,500 military personnel to Manitoba after the 1997 Red River flood, over 16,000 to aid in New Brunswick, Ontario, and Quebec after the 1998 North American ice storm.
 The 1998 ice storm marked the largest Canadian military response to a domestic natural disaster and the largest operational deployment since the Korean War.

 Oka Crisis

 Canadian Forces personnel pictured behind two civilians of the Sûreté du Québec during the Oka Crisis in 1990.

-The Oka Crisis was a land dispute between a group of Mohawk and Oka, Quebec, from July 11 to September 26, 1990.
-Quebec Premier Robert Bourassa invoked Section 275 of the National Defence Act on August 8, requesting military support in "aid of the civil power", after one police officer and two Mohawk were killed.
+The Oka Crisis was a land dispute between a Mohawk group and Oka, Quebec, from July 11 to September 26, 1990.
+After one police officer and two Mohawk were killed, Quebec Premier Robert Bourassa invoked Section 275 of the National Defence Act on August 8, requesting military support in "aid of the civil power".

-Around 4,000 regular and reserve troops from Quebec were mobilized to support provincial authorities.
-Troops and equipment were mobilized at staging areas around Kanesatake and Kahnawake, while reconnaissance aircraft conducted missions over Mohawk territory to gather intelligence.
+The CAF mobilized 4,000 Quebec-based troops to support provincial authorities, staging at Kanesatake and Kahnawake, while reconnaissance aircraft gathered intelligence over Mohawk territory.
 A month after the military's deployment, the crisis ended with the departure of land defenders from the disputed grounds.